abetusk/CursedLogic/sandbox/README.md

 \text{RNG}(V) = \\{ (p,q) : (p,q) \in E, |p-q| \le \max  _ {v \in V / \{p,q\} } ( |p-v|, |q-v| ) \\}
 $$

-The Closed Venetian Pattern algorithm considers all vein nodes within the relative neighborhood graph of each auxin node.
+The Closed Venatian Pattern algorithm considers all vein nodes within the relative neighborhood graph of each auxin node.
 That is, instead of each auxin node linking to at most one vein node, they now link up to multiple.